qrvey/partner-portal/docs/ui-docs/automation/data-actions.md

 ![5_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/5_data-actions.png#thumbnail)

 ## Submit Data
-Use the **Submit Data** to send data to a third party system via a URL, similar to a “form POST” in HTML.
+Use the **Submit Data** action to send data to a third party system via a URL, similar to a “form POST” in HTML.
 Simply provide the URL you’d like to submit your data to, the format you’d like to use, followed by the parameters, or field/value pairs you’d like to send.

 ![6_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/6_data-actions.png#thumbnail)

 ## Post Data
-Use the **Post Data** to send data to a connected data source.
+Use the **Post Data** action to send data to a connected data source.
 Select the connection, database and table to update, followed by the data itself.

 ![7_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/7_data-actions.png#thumbnail)

 ## Reload Data
 Use the **Reload Data** action to reload the data from an existing data connection.
-To use it, just provide the name of connection you wish to reload.
-Note that it may take a few minutes for the reload to complete depending on the size of your dataset and the speed of the data connection to it.
+To use it, just provide the name of the connection you wish to reload.
+Note that it may take a few minutes for the reload to complete depending on the size of your dataset and the speed of the data connection.

 ![8_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/8_data-actions.png#thumbnail)